itayYaakov/AnomalyDetectionWebAPP/README.md

 #### Connecting to the web app

-After the server is running, you can enter from any web browser -
+After the server is running, you could connect to the site via any browser on your netowrk (including mobile and other laptops) -

-To enter as the host, simply type 'localhost:8080' to enter the app.
-It will automatically redirect you to the '/dashboard' page.
+To enter as the host, simply type 'localhost:8080' (or <host_ip>:8080 on other clients) to enter the app.
+It will automatically redirect you to the homepage.

 #### File & Settings selection